 The Acknowledgement of Country is usually a statement or a speech made by an Aboriginal or a non-Aboriginal to show respect to the Traditional Owners of the land.
 As a guide for Councillors, shire staff and community members of the Mornington Peninsula Shire, the following statement has been developed as a guide only to acknowledge the Traditional Owners of the land in which the Mornington Peninsula Shire sits.

-‘In the spirit of respect, Council acknowledges the people and elders of the Boon Wurrung/Bunurong, members of Kulin Nation, who have traditional connections to the land and waters on which council operates’.
+‘In the spirit of respect, Mornington Peninsula Shire acknowledges the Boon Wurrung /Bunurong Elders and people, of the Kulin Nation, who have traditional connections to the land and waters on which council operates’.

 Engaging Traditional Owners, Aboriginal and Torres Strait Islander Elders factsheet is available to be downloaded by the public.